Edward the Black Prince: Reims campaign

-In October 1359 Prince Edward sailed with his father to Calais and led a division of the army during the Reims campaign.
-At its close he took the principal part on the English side in negotiating the Treaty of Brétigny, and the preliminary truce arranged at Chartres on 7 May 1360 was drawn up by proctors acting in his name and the name of Charles, Duke of Normandy, the regent of France.
-He probably did not return to England until after his father, who landed at Rye on 18 May.
-On 9 July he and Henry, Duke of Lancaster, landed at Calais in attendance on the French king.
-As, however, the stipulated instalment of the king's ransom was not ready, he returned to England, leaving King John in the charge of Sir Walter Manny and three other knights.
-He accompanied his father to Calais on 9 October to assist at the liberation of King John and the ratification of the treaty.
-He rode with John to Boulogne, where he made his offering in the Church of the Virgin.
+In October 1359, Edward sailed with his father to Calais and led a division of the army during the Reims campaign.
+Near the campaign's end, he took the principal part on the English side in negotiating the Treaty of Brétigny, and the preliminary truce arranged at Chartres on 7 May 1360 was drawn up by proctors acting in his name and the name of Charles, Duke of Normandy, the regent of France.
+He probably did not return to England until his father landed at Rye on 18 May.
+On 9 July, he and Henry, Duke of Lancaster, landed at Calais, visiting the French king.
+As the stipulated instalment of the king's ransom was not ready, he returned to England, leaving King John in the charge of Sir Walter Manny and three other knights.
+He and his father went to Calais on 9 October to assist with the liberation of King John and the treaty's ratification.
+He rode with John to Boulogne.
 He returned with King Edward to England at the beginning of November.

 Marriage to Joan

-In spring 1361 Edward married his second cousin once removed Joan, Countess of Kent, daughter of Edmund of Woodstock, Earl of Kent (younger son of Edward I, and Margaret, daughter of Philip III of France) and widow of Thomas Holland, 1st Earl of Kent, with whom she had five children.
-The wedding was performed in secret, without the knowledge of the Prince's parents.
-The marriage has been believed to be a love match both by contemporary chronicles and modern historians, as Prince of Wales acted without his father's approval and Joan was a widow in relatively advanced age, that did not make her ideal candidate for a future queen and mother of next royal heir; additionally Joan was an English noblewoman, which made her unusual choice of bride for the future king as there was no domestic queen in England since the time of conquest.
+In spring 1361, Edward married his half-first cousin once removed Joan, Countess of Kent, daughter of Edmund of Woodstock, Earl of Kent (younger son of Edward I, and Margaret, daughter of Philip III of France) and widow of Thomas Holland, 1st Earl of Kent, with whom she had five children.
+The wedding was performed in secret, without the knowledge of Prince Edward's parents.
+The marriage is believed to be a love match, as Prince of Wales acted without his father's approval, and Joan was an older widow, which did not make her ideal candidate for a future queen and mother of next royal heir; additionally, Joan was an English noblewoman, which made her an unusual choice of bride for the future king, as there had not recently been a domestic queen in England.

-Because Edward and Joan were related in the third degree (and since Edward was the godfather of Joan's eldest son Thomas) a dispensation was needed to make their marriage valid; it was eventually obtained from Pope Innocent VI.
-While the wedding the couple had early that year was declared null, the Prince of Wales and his chosen bride were allowed to have a second ceremony, that was performed at Windsor on 10 October 1361 in the presence of King Edward III, by Simon Islip Archbishop of Canterbury.
-Edward and Joan resided at Berkhamsted Castle in Hertfordshire and held the manor of Princes Risborough; though local history describes the estate as "his [Edward's] palace", many sources suggest it was used more as a hunting lodge.
+Because Edward and Joan were related in the third degree, and since Edward was the godfather of Joan's eldest son Thomas a dispensation was needed to make their marriage valid.
+It was eventually obtained from Pope Innocent VI.
+While the couple's wedding earlier that year was declared null, Edward and his chosen bride were allowed to have a second ceremony, that was performed by Simon Islip Archbishop of Canterbury at Windsor on 10 October 1361.
+Edward and Joan resided at Berkhamsted Castle in Hertfordshire and held the manor of Princes Risborough; the estate may have been used as a hunting lodge.